denisrosset/qdimsum/docs/README.md

 QDimSum
 =======

 This package is maintained by Denis Rosset, Armin Tavakoli and Marc-Olivier Renou.
-The companion paper is available on the [arXiv](https://arxiv.org/pdf/1808.02412.pdf).
+The companion paper is:

+A. Tavakoli, D. Rosset and M.-O. Renou, [Enabling computation of correlation bounds for finite-dimensional quantum systems via symmetrisation, arXiv:1808.02412](https://arxiv.org/pdf/1808.02412.pdf)

 The project is licensed under the [3-Clause BSD License](https://github.com/denisrosset/qdimsum/blob/master/LICENSE.txt).
 If you use that software to produce research outcomes, we'd really appreciate a citation to the paper mentioned above.